drbenmorgan/homebrew-dunebrew/README.md

 ```

 The first installation simply installs the required GCC 4.9 compiler and
 associated tools.
-Once `art` is installed, it can be run simply by
+This has only been tested on SUSE Enterprise Linux 11.2 and Scientific Linux 6.5.
-doing
+Once `art` is installed, it can be run simply by doing

 ```
 $ art --help